CitrineInformatics/community-tools/web_ui_examples/03_data_views.md

 ## Learning outcomes
 After reading this document, you should feel comfortable with:
 * Creating new Views using the Citrination UI
-* Analyzing data in matrix and plots
+* Inspecting data in matrix and plots formats

 ## Background knowledge
 To get the most out of this guide, it is helpful to be familiar with: